-- With clients: Being able to communicate well with clients can allow a firm to better understand the needs and wants of clients in order to give them the best possible outcome.
+- With clients: Being able to communicate well with clients can allow a firm to better understand the needs and wants of clients to give them the best possible outcome.

-- With suppliers: Suppliers and third parties also need companies to clearly state their projects’ needs, expectations, and timelines in order for them to deliver on time and up to par results.
+- With suppliers: Suppliers and third parties also need companies to clearly state their projects’ needs, expectations, and timelines for them to deliver on time and up-to-par results.

 In all these scenarios, having effective business communication practices enables all parties to be of one mind and to accomplish their objectives and achieve their goals efficiently.

 Pro-TipTo find out more about this concept, read "Communication skills by business professionals" by Celeste Lawson, Robert Gill, Angela Feekery, and Mieke Witsel.
 It is one of the most well-written business communication textbooks in this day and age and is chock full of relatable anecdotes.
 It serves as a solid introduction to business communication and will help you build a firm foundation in correspondence skills that have a practical application in your workplace.

 With that knowledge of why communication is important in business, let’s now move on to how to improve business communication along with the most crucial correspondence techniques you should learn.

 How to develop business communication skills and which ones are the most crucial